TheLimeGlass/Graphisk/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Errors**
-If applicable, add errorsto help explain your problem.
+If applicable, add errors to help explain your problem.

 **Versions (please complete the following information):**
  - Spigot version: [e.g. 1.19.4]